JulioMontesinos/JulioMontesinos/README.md

 # Hello! 👋

-I'm Julio Montesinos, a Computer Engineer passionate about technology, with a focus on web development.
-I graduated in Information Technologies from Miguel Hernández University, and my expertise ranges from crafting impactful front-end experiences to implementing robust back-end logic.
+I'm Julio Montesinos, a Computer Engineer passionate about technology, with a focus on software development.
+I love developing personal projects to gain new knowledge, entertain myself, and improve professionally every day.

 ## Web Development and Full Stack